Berlin Victory Column: Locations

 The Victory Column originally stood in Königsplatz (now Platz der Republik).
-In 1939, as part of the preparation of the monumental plans to redesign Berlin into Welthauptstadt Germania, the Nazis relocated the column to its present site at the Großer Stern (Great Star).
+In 1938/1939, as part of the preparation of the monumental plans to redesign Berlin into Welthauptstadt Germania, the Nazis relocated the column to its present site at the Großer Stern (Great Star).
 At the same time, the column was augmented by another 6.5 metres, giving it its present height of 66.89 metres.
 The monument survived World War II without much damage.
 Surrounded by a street circle, the column is also accessible to pedestrians through four tunnels, according to plans by Albert Speer.
 A spiral staircase leads to a viewing platform under the statue.

 Historical significance

 During the Battle of Berlin of 1945, Soviet troops nicknamed the column "the Tall Woman".
 Polish Army troops, fighting alongside their Soviet allies, hoisted the Polish flag on the column on 2 May 1945 at the end of the Battle in Berlin.
+This is celebrated yearly as Polish National Flag Day.

-During the allied victory parade in 1945, the French tricolour was raised atop the column on the statue by French troops.
+During the Berlin Victory Parade of 1945, the French tricolour was raised atop the column on the statue by French troops.

 It served as the location for Barack Obama's speech in Berlin as a US presidential candidate during his visit to Germany on 24 July 2008.